aws/aws-eks-best-practices/content/security/docs/iam.md

 [Action Hero](https://github.com/princespaghetti/actionhero) is a utility that you can run alongside your application to identify the AWS API calls and corresponding IAM permissions your application needs to function properly.
 It is similar to [IAM Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) in that it helps you gradually limit the scope of IAM roles assigned to applications.
 Consult the documentation on granting [least privileged access](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to AWS resources for further information.

-### Review and revoke unnecessary anonymous access
+### Review and revoke unnecessary anonymous access to your EKS cluster

 Ideally anonymous access should be disabled for all API actions.
 Anonymous access is granted by creating a RoleBinding or ClusterRoleBinding for the Kubernetes built-in user system:anonymous.
 You can use the [rbac-lookup](https://github.com/FairwindsOps/rbac-lookup) tool to identify permissions that system:anonymous user has on your cluster: